-X.6 MHDS Cross Profile Considerations
+905 50.6 MHDS Cross Profile Considerations

-- This section includes interactions between systems, with details at the Actor and Transaction level: - 1.
-Overall Perspective from publication of documents to consumption of documents - 2.
+This section includes interactions between systems, with details at the actor and transaction level:

+- 1. Overall Perspective from publication of documents to consumption of documents - 2.
 Typical system that publishes documents - 3.
-Typical system that consumes documents - 4.
+Typical system that consumes documents - 910 4.
 Typical system that consumes data elements extracted from documents - 5.
 Central Infrastructure supporting services

-X.6.1 Interaction Diagram for the MHDS environment.
+50.6.1 Interaction Diagram for the MHDS environment.

-The following diagram shows a simplified view

-Where the following simplified components are defined
+Figure 50.6.1-1 shows a simplified view, where the following simplified components are defined:

-- "Publisher" represents "System that publishes Documents" - "Consumer" represents "System that consumes Documents" - "Patient" represents actions the patient themselves might do, such as seeking care - "PatientDir" represents the PMIR Patient Identity Manager that is managing identity for the community

-- 910 - "ConsentMgr" represents the Consent Manager function within the Document Registry when the Consent Manager Option is used - "Registry" represents the MHDS Document Registry defined in this profile
+- "Publisher" represents "System that publishes Documents" - "Consumer" represents "System that consumes Documents" - "Patient" represents actions the patient themselves might do, such as seeking care - "PatientDir" represents the PMIR Patient Identity Manager that is managing identity for the community - "ConsentMgr" represents the Consent Manager function within the Document Registry when the Consent Manager Option is used

-The diagram has "Opt" groupings with actions of a

-- 915 - 1) Patient Identity (PMIR feed): representing new knowledge about the Patient at the source.
-Deeper details on this interaction can be found in the PMIR Profile - a.
-This diagram does not show the PMIR feed out to all the community participants, but this is enabled by PMIR, where all the community participants can subscribe to the PMIR manager for feed. - 2) Publication of new Documents to represent a case where new data need to be published. - 920 - a. the PDQm is used to get the golden patient identifier for use in the Document Registry. - 3) the Provide transaction includes a DocumentManifest, DocumentReference, and the Binary resource containing the document.
-Get consent to disclose documents - 925 - a.
+٠ "Regis stry" - represents the MHDS Document Registry defined in this profile The di agram ł as "Opt" groupings with actions of a 925 1) t Identity (PMIR feed): representing new knowledge about the Patient at the .
+Deeper details on this interaction can be found in the PMIR Profile a.
+This diagram does not show the PMIR feed out to all the community participants, but this is enabled by PMIR, where all the community participants can subscribe to the PMIR manager for feed.
+2) Public ation of new Documents to represent a case where new data need to be published.
+930 a. the PDQm is used to get the golden patient identifier for use in the Document Registry.
+3) ovide transaction includes a DocumentManifest, DocumentReference, and the resource containing the document.
+Get consent to disclose documents 935 a.
 There is no standard protocol, this functionality would be provided by the Consent Manager.
 It might by a User Interface or some undefined transaction.
-The consent must be legally obtained according to local regulations and user experience expectations. - 4) Discover Patient Master Identity and data (MHD) - 930 - a.
+The consent must be legally obtained according to local regulations and user experience expectations.
+4) Discov ver Patient Master Identity and data (MHD) 940 a.
 This portion starts with the patient visiting the Consumer.
 Thus there is a potential for a PMIR feed updating the PMIR manager.
-Not all visits will result in a feed. - b.
+Not all visits will result in a feed. b.
 Given that the Consumer wants to discover documents, it will first use PDQm to get the proper identity for the community.
-As indicated above other methods are available other than PDOm. - 935 - c.
-The Consumer must get a security token from the Consent Manager that is part of the Document Registry using the Consent Manager Option - d.
-The Recipient queries the Registry to find appropriate entries, and selects the one of interest - e.
-The Recipient will GET the document given the DocumentReference.content.attachment.url title FHIR MHDS Controlled Exchange (100% FHIR)
+As indicated above other methods are available other than PDQm.
+945 c.
+The Consumer must get a security token from the Consent Manager that is part of the Document Registry using the Consent Manager Option d.
+The Recipient queries the Registry to find appropriate entries, and selects the one of interest e.
+The Recipient will GET the document given the DocumentReference.content.attachment.url 950 title FHIR MHDS Controlled Exchange (100% FHIR)